SharePoint/PnP-Partner-Pack/Documentation/Manual-Setup-Guide.md

 <a name="apponlywebapp"></a>
 ### App Only certificate configuration in the Azure App Service

 Once your app is created you will need to upload the .PFX file of the self-signed certificate to create the App Only context.
-Thus, go into the **"Configuration"** tab and add a new X.509 certificate to the Azure Web App, through the proper configuration section, which is highlighted in the following figure.
-Alternatively through the new Azure Portal you will go into the App Service, click on **"Custom domains and SSL"**, click on the **"More"** menu at the top, click on **"Upload Certificates"**, select the PFX certificate that you have created earlier on in these steps and click on **'Save'**.
+Thus, go into the **"Configuration"** tab and add a new X.509 certificate to the Azure Web App, through the proper configuration section.
+Alternatively through the new Azure Portal you will go into the App Service, click on **"SSL certificates"**, click on the **"Upload Certificate"** menu at the top, select the PFX certificate that you have created earlier on in these steps and click on **"Upload"**.

 ![Azure App Service - X.509 Certificate](./Figures/Fig-04-Azure-Web-App-Certificate-01.png)